twilio/twilio-voice-react-native/test/appium-orchestrator/README.md

 # Appium/Webdriverio orchestrator

-This project is a Appium/Webdriverio orchestrator that is meant to be used with the Test Harness application found in `test/appium-harness/`.
+This project is an Appium/Webdriverio orchestrator that is meant to be used with the Test Harness application found in `test/appium-harness/`.
 It is meant to be used in CI.

 ## How to use this project?